 Once you have scored your leads into the appropriate categories, you can start putting the “automation” into “marketing automation” by setting up drip campaigns, also known as waterfalls.
 The possibilities on how to utilize this feature are only limited by your imagination.

-The huge advantage to drip emails is that you can set up custom rules to automate your workflow.
-After you set these automated programs up once, they run automatically and are more diligent and relentless than any human sales rep could be.
+The huge advantage of drip emails is that you can set up custom rules to automate your workflow.
+After you set these automated programs up once, they run automatically and are more diligent and relentless than any human sales or marketing rep could be.